Brightify/Cuckoo/README.md

 When the [run script](run) is executed without any build options (they are only valid when specified **BEFORE** the `command`), it simply searches for the `cuckoo_generator` file and builds it from source code if it's missing.

-To download generator from GitHub instead of building it if it's missing, use the `--download [version]` option as the first argument (i.e. `run --download generate ...` or `run --download 0.12 generate ...` if you need a specific version).
+To download the generator from GitHub instead of building it, use the `--download [version]` option as the first argument (i.e. `run --download generate ...` or `run --download 1.3.0 generate ...` to fetch a specific version).
 If you're having issues with rather long build time (especially in CI), this might be the way to fix it.

 **NOTE**: If you encounter Github API rate limit using the `--download` option, the [run script](run) refers to the environment variable `GITHUB_ACCESS_TOKEN`.
-Add this line (replacing the Xs with your [GitHub token](https://github.com/settings/tokens), no additional permissions are needed) to the script build phase before the `run` call:
+Add this line (replacing the Xs with your [GitHub token](https://github.com/settings/tokens), no additional permissions are needed) to the script build phase above the `run` call:
 ```
 export GITHUB_ACCESS_TOKEN="XXXXXXX"
 ```

 The build option `--clean` forces either build or download of the version specified even if the generator is present.
 At the moment the [run script](run) doesn't enforce the generator version to be the same as the Cuckoo version.
-This might cause problems with outdated generator being used and the features you expect are not present.
-If you're having compile issues with something that should be supported, please try to use this option first to see if your generator isn't just outdated.
+We recommend using this option after updating Cuckoo as well as if you're having mysterious compile errors in the generated mocks.
+Please try to use this option first to verify that your generator isn't outdated before filing an issue about incorrectly generated mocks.

-We recommend only using `--clean` when you're trying to fix a compile problem as it forces the build every time which makes the testing way longer than it needs to be.
+We recommend only using `--clean` when you're trying to fix a compile problem as it forces the build (or download) every time which makes the testing way longer than it needs to be.

 #### Generator commands
 ##### `generate` command
 Generates mock files.

-This accepts options that can be used to adjust the behavior, these are listed below.
+This command accepts options that can be used to adjust the behavior of the generator, these are listed below.

-After the options come arguments, in this case a list (separated by spaces) of files for which you want to generate mocks.
+After the options come arguments, in this case a list (separated by spaces) of files for which you want to generate mocks or that are required for correct inheritance mocking.

 ###### `--output` (string)
-Where to put the generated mocks.
+Absolute path to where the generated mocks will be stored.

-If a path to a directory is supplied, each input file will have a respective output file with mocks.
+If a path to a directory is supplied, each input file will be mapped to its own output file with mocks.

-If a path to a Swift file is supplied, all mocks will be in a single file.
+If a path to a file is supplied, all mocks will be generated into this single file.

-Default value is `GeneratedMocks.swift`.
+The default value is `GeneratedMocks.swift`.

 ###### `--testable` (string)[,(string)...]
 A comma separated list of frameworks that should be imported as @testable in the mock files.